 The principal is the final recourse in all-disciplinary situations and may waive any disciplinary rule for just cause at his or her discretion.
-The Principal will refer to District 281 Discipline Policy published each year.

 Behavior Rubrics are used by teachers and staff in K-4 and grades 5-8 to identify behaviors, consequences, and repeated incidents.